Principles of Success – Achieving Sustainable Impact

 Many successful people weren’t just “naturally successful” from the outset, as Hill has frequently demonstrated in his writings.
 Some of them began from nothing and worked their way up; others, like Henry Ford, even created something that had not existed before.

-Determinig their ultimate purposed, their big objective, and then pursuing it with a burning desire to achieve and to realize the objective they have set for their lives was one of many traits shared by all the inventors and business owners Hill interviewed over the course of 20 years.
+Determining their ultimate purpose, their big objective, and then pursuing it with a burning desire to achieve and to realize the objective they have set for their lives was one of many traits shared by all the inventors and business owners Hill interviewed over the course of 20 years.
 The first thing they did was to get their thinking as ready as they could be to fulfil their stated purpose.

 “Most great people have achieved their greatest success just one step beyond their greatest failure.” — Napoleon Hill